ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_migration.md

 4. Select **KMIP adapters** from the left navigation menu, and click **Create KMIP adapter**.
 5. Optionally, type a name, and then select a root key.

      Adding certificate details here is optional as vCenter generates a new certificate for each key provider that you configure.
+The certificate would be generated in [step 11](#kmipmigratn-step11).
      {: note}

 6. Select the **Endpoints** tab from left navigation menu to identify the KMIP endpoint you need to configure.
 Choose the **Private** endpoint with type as **KMIP**.